NewSpring/Holtzman/imports/components/cards/__stories__/cards.FeedItem.md

 ### Properties

-* **item** - an object that contains the information about the item the card should display.
+* **item** - an object that contains the information the card should display.
 For example:

 ```js
 const item = {